FriendsOfTYPO3/tea/CONTRIBUTING.md

 ## Open an issue

-Feel free to open an issue, No matter whether you found a bug, request a feature or have questions.
+Feel free to open an issue - no matter whether you found a bug, would like to request a feature or have questions.

 1. Please check existing open and closed issues first and feel free to comment and re-open them.
 2. Use a meaningful title.